 Our SEND Lawyers Can Help You

-As soon as you receive your decision letter from the Local Authority, our Education Solicitors and SEN Lawyers can help you at every stage of your appeal, including lodging your appeal, negotiating with the Local Authority and representing you at your hearing.
+As soon as you receive your decision letter from the Local Authority, our specialist Education Solicitors and advisors can help you at every stage of your appeal, including lodging your appeal, negotiating with the Local Authority and representing you at your hearing.

 For legal advice call our Education Solicitors